CoolNeon/arduino-tcl/README.txt

 Red:    +5V
 Yellow: Clock
 Green:  Data
 Blue:   Ground

+If you're cutting and connecting individual LEDs, the color coding is somewhat different, with the following mappings:

+Red:    +5V
+Green:  Clock
+White:  Data
+Blue:   Ground

 If you are using a small number of LEDs the Arduino itself can provide power